lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   you can refer to the value of the property by using ``${vars.sys.x.y}``, also when defining further variables.

+  The path ``vars.auto`` contains some special utility variables, computed by dbuild before the build is started.
+At this time, ``${vars.auto.timestamp}`` contains a timestamp corresponding to the start of the build, which can be appended for instance to other file names or artifact names.

 .. _properties:

 properties